KING OF GRACE CHURCH, INC. BYLAWS

-King of Grace Church, Inc. (the “Church”) is an ecclesiastical body established by Jesus Christ in Haverhill, Massachusetts to preach the gospel, disciple the nations, and establish a community of Christian believers and disciples of Jesus Christ who practically live out the gospel.
+King of Grace Church, Inc. (the “Church”) is an ecclesiastical body established by Jesus Christ in Haverhill, Massachusetts to preach the gospel, disciple the nations, and establish a community of Christian believers and disciples of Jesus Christ who practically live in keeping with the gospel.

 1.2.
-Autonomy of Local Church and Collaboration with Other Churches
+The Autonomy of the Local Church and Collaboration with Other Churches

-King of Grace Church is autonomous and maintains the right to govern its own affairs and own its own property and other assets.
-Recognizing, however, the benefits of collaboration with other churches, King of Grace Church participates in an association of churches called Sovereign Grace Churches, Inc., a Maryland nonstock corporation whose primary place of business is in Louisville, Kentucky, in accordance with The Book of Church Order for the Sovereign Grace Churches (hereafter called The Book of Church Order) and the Sovereign Grace Partnership Agreement (hereafter called the Partnership Agreement).
-As stipulated in said agreement, this association involves no legal transfer to, or sharing of properties with Sovereign Grace Churches, but is a collaboration that advances a shared mission and facilitates interdependent church fellowship.
+King of Grace Church is autonomous and maintains the right to govern its affairs and own its property and other assets.
+Recognizing, however, the benefits of collaboration with other churches, King of Grace Church participates in an association of churches called Trinity Fellowship Churches, Inc., a Pennsylvania nonstock corporation whose primary place of business is in Millersville, Pennsylvania in accordance with The Book of Church Order for Trinity Fellowship Churches (hereafter called The Book of Church Order) and the Trinity Fellowship Partnership Agreement (hereafter called the Partnership Agreement).
+As stipulated in said agreement, this association involves no legal transfer to, or sharing of properties with Trinity Fellowship Churches, but is a collaboration that advances a shared mission and facilitates interdependent church fellowship.

 1.2.1.
 Voluntary Partnership

 King of Grace Church voluntarily partners with other local churches that are represented by the same Regional Assembly of Elders (the “Regional Assembly”), as further described in the Partnership Agreement.
 These Bylaws are subject to the precedent of The Book of Church Order, and they shall consist of the standards of doctrine, governance, discipline, and worship employed by this and other partnering churches in the Regional Assembly.
 All references to The Book of Church Order herein shall be deemed to include any subsequent current amendments or restatements.
-King of Grace Church’s participation in the Regional Assembly of Elders as defined by The Book of Church Order (including its Regional Judicial Committee) and the Sovereign Grace Court of Appeal is strictly voluntary and does not confer or transfer any of the Corporation’s legal rights, privileges, assets, and liabilities to any of these distinct ecclesiastical bodies or any of their related or affiliated entities.
+King of Grace Church’s participation in the Regional Assembly of Elders as defined by The Book of Church Order and the Trinity Fellowship Court of Appeal is strictly voluntary and does not confer or transfer any of the Corporation’s legal rights, privileges, assets, and liabilities to any of these distinct ecclesiastical bodies or any of their related or affiliated entities.

 1.2.2.
 Responsibilities of Partnership

-Responsibilities of and to Sovereign Grace Churches shall be such as are summarized in the Partnership Agreement signed by all Sovereign Grace churches as found in the King of Grace Church Policy Manual and The Book of Church Order.
+Responsibilities of and to Trinity Fellowship Churches shall be such as are summarized in the Partnership Agreement signed by all Trinity Fellowship churches as found in the King of Grace Church Policy Manual and The Book of Church Order.

 1.2.3.
 Withdrawal from Partnership

-Should the Board of Elders determine that for reasons of conscience the Church must withdraw from the Sovereign Grace Churches association, it shall do so in full compliance with guidelines stipulated in The Book of Church Order, as agreed upon by the Church’s Board in accordance with the Partnership Agreement.
+Should the Board of Elders determine that for reasons of conscience or practical viability the Church must withdraw from the Trinity Fellowship Churches association, it shall do so in full compliance with guidelines stipulated in The Book of Church Order, as agreed upon by the Church’s Board in accordance with the Partnership Agreement.